cisagov/ScubaGear/baselines/exo.md

 Microsoft can proxy the initial URL through their scanning service.
 Their proxy can perform the following actions:

-- Compare the URL with a block list,
+- Compare the URL with a block list

-- Compare the URL with a list of know malicious sites, and
+- Compare the URL with a list of know malicious sites

 - If the URL points to a downloadable file, apply real-time file scanning.